sockjs/websocket-multiplex/README.md

 The _topic identifies a channel registered on the server side.

-The _id is a internal and unique id generated on the client side when it request to subscribe to a topic.
-The _id identifies a connection instance.
+The _id_ is unique id generated on the client side when it request to subscribe to a topic.
+The _id_ identifies a connection instance.
 This makes it possible for a single client to open multiple connections to a single server-side service.